Preview: Wolves vs. Grizzlies | Minnesota Timberwolves

 Probable Starters:

-Wolves: G – D’Angelo Russell, G – Malik Beasley, F – Juancho Hernangómez, F – Jarrett Culver, C – Ed Davis
+Wolves: G – D’Angelo Russell, G – Malik Beasley, F – Jarred Vanderbilt, F – Josh Okogie, C – Karl-Anthony Towns

 Grizzlies: G – Tyus Jones, G – Dillon Brooks, F – Brandon Clarke, F – Kyle Anderson, C – Jonas Valančiūnas